Hickory Point Student Handbook

 More Homework Guidelines

-Homework over holidays - Homework is not assigned for completion over the District’s Thanksgiving, winter or spring breaks, or on the “District Holidays” indicated on the District calendar.
-If you observe a religious holiday other than these, please contact child’s teach so he/she knows not to assign homework that night.
+- Homework over holidays - Homework is not assigned for completion over the District’s Thanksgiving, winter, or spring breaks or on the “District Holidays” indicated on the District calendar.
+Please contact the child's teacher if you observe a religious holiday other than these.

-Homework on weekends - Teachers may assign the same amount of homework on weekends as they would on a school night.
+- Homework on weekends - Teachers may assign the same homework as on a school night, although we try to avoid assigning homework on weekends.

-Group projects as homework - When group projects are assigned as homework, students will be given the option of completing the project independently.
+- Group projects as homework - When group projects are assigned as homework, students can complete the project independently.

-Late procedures for homework - Late procedures for home are to be determined at the teacher’s discretion taking into account the type and grade percentage of the homework and in keeping with the goal of student success.
+- Late procedures for homework - Late procedures for homework are to be determined at the teacher’s discretion, taking into account the type and grade percentage of the homework and in keeping with the goal of student success.

-Homework for absences - All students will have the option of requesting homework on the first of absence due to illness if the parents perceive this to be in the best interest of their child, and if the request is made to the school secretary by 8:30 a.m.
-Requests made after 8:30 a.m. will be honored the following day.
+- Homework for absences - All students will have the option of requesting homework on the first absence due to illness if the parents perceive this to be in the best interest of their child and if the request is made to the school secretary by 8:30 am.
+Requests made after 8:30 am will be honored the following day.

-Homework during vacations - In the event that a student has planned an extended unexcused vacation, the parents may request homework prior to the beginning of the vacation.
+- Homework during vacations - If a student has planned an extended unexcused vacation, the parents may request homework before the beginning of the vacation.
 Teachers will provide this homework whenever possible.
-Upon returning from the vacation the child will have the same number of days as he/she was absent, up to the maximum of five days, to complete overdue homework assignments.
+Upon returning from the vacation, the child will have the same days as they were absent, up to a maximum of five days, to complete overdue homework assignments.
 Test make-ups will be scheduled at the convenience of the teacher.

-Canvas – The vast majority of home/school communication occurs on the District 27 website.
-Parents will receive information about how to access Canvas from their child’s teacher.
+- Canvas – Most home/school communication occurs on the District 27 website.
+Parents will receive information about accessing Canvas from their child’s teacher.

 Support Services

-Hickory Point School provides students with the supportive services of a Social Worker, Psychologist, Resource teachers, Reading Specialist, Speech and Language Pathologist, and Emergent Bilingual teacher.
+Hickory Point School provides students with the supportive services of a social worker, psychologist, resource teachers, reading specialists, speech pathologists, and Multilingual Learner teachers.
 The functions of each of these individuals are as follows:

-Social Worker- The social worker meets with students individually, in pairs, or with groups when academic performance is impacted by social/emotional needs.
-The social worker is also available to parents for consultation regarding their child.
+- Social Worker - The social worker meets with students individually, in pairs, or with groups when social/emotional needs impact academic performance.
+The social worker is also available to consult with parents regarding their child.
 The social worker helps students to solve problems that may be affecting their school performance.
-Students may refer themselves to the social worker or may be referred by a teacher, the principal or their parents.
+Students may refer themselves to the social worker or may be referred by a teacher, the principal, or their parents.

-School Psychologist - Provides assessment to help determine learning strengths and needs of students.
+- School Psychologist - Provides assessment to help determine students' learning strengths and needs.
 In addition, the school psychologist collaborates with staff and parents to problem-solve concerns.
 The psychologist also provides individual and group counseling for students.

-Resource Programs - The resource teacher helps provide various types of special instructional programs for students in consultation with the classroom teacher and other specialists.
-These programs offer learning assistance primarily in the areas of reading, language arts, and mathematics.
+- Resource Programs - The resource teacher helps provide various special instructional programs for students in consultation with the classroom teacher and other specialists.
+These programs offer learning assistance primarily in reading, language arts, and mathematics.

-Reading Specialist - The reading specialist, in consultation with the educational team, provides direct reading instruction to identified students.
+- Reading Specialist - In consultation with the educational team, the reading specialist provides direct reading instruction to identified students.

-Emergent Bilinguals - The purpose of this service is to assist children with bilingual background to acquire skill and competency with the English language.
+- Multilingual Learner - This service aims to assist children with multilingual backgrounds in acquiring skills and competency in the English language.
 Direct support is given to students based on their current ability to demonstrate command of the English language.
 Students generally meet in small groups and receive support with their regular academic activities.

-Parents are notified and must give written consent for their child(ren) to receive on going assistance from the resource teachers, social worker, speech pathologist, reading specialist, or Emergent Bilingual teacher.
+Parents are notified and must give their child(ren) written consent to receive ongoing assistance from the resource teachers, social worker, speech pathologist, reading specialist, or Multilingual Learner teacher.

 Special Subjects and Student Programs

-Students at Hickory Point receive instruction in library, physical education, music, and art twice weekly for 40 minutes.
-In addition, kindergarten students attend computers and dramatic play.
-The instruction is presented by specialists who provide opportunities for students to learn, express themselves and develop in ways not provided for in the regular classroom.
+Students at Hickory Point receive instruction in the library, physical education, music, and art.
+In addition, kindergarten students receive instruction in technology.
+The instruction is presented by specialists who provide opportunities for students to learn, express themselves, and develop in ways not provided for in the regular classroom.

 Library

 Our school library has a great variety of materials to help students learn.
-These include a large collection of books, magazines, and other reference materials.
+These include extensive books, magazines, and other reference materials.

 Students formally visit the library once a week to receive instruction on library skills and to check out books.
 A replacement fee is charged for books that are lost or damaged.